Laura-Novich-OBW/student-showcase/student-work/2022/Andrea-Parkins/ReadMe.md

 [My Portfolio](https://wix.to/k4BMsS6?)
 ____________________
 ## About Me ##
 I currently work as a technical writer with a premier software company.
 I have a history as an accomplished instructor with exemplary research, problem solving, editing, and technical skills.
 Throughout my career, I have excelled at simplifying complex concepts and designing processes to support effective student interventions.
 I have an innate curiosity for technology and how things operate.
-I consistently seek to use my excellent communication skills to create successful technical communications.
+I consistently seek to use my excellent communication skills to create successful technical communication.
 ____________________
 ## Skills ##

-- DITA
+- DITA XML
 - Markdown
 - Madcap Flare
 - Basic UX Writing